Skip to content

 Your first appointment is a consultation with a Psychiatrist.
 They will assess your mental and physical health history and answer any questions you have.
 The psychiatrist will determine if you are an appropriate candidate for IV Ketamine therapy.

 We require an initial screening consult to ensure ketamine is appropriate for your case.
-This is normally done at our office, but if you have a long distance to travel, this can be a video consult.
+This is normally done at one of our offices, but if you have a long distance to travel, this can be a video consult.
 For video consults, we’ll need your email address, and you’ll need access to a device or computer with a camera.
 At your appointment time, simply follow the link in your email, and click on the button that says “join on the web instead”.
 There is no need to install software on your device.

 What Are IV Ketamine Treatments Like?